-The vulnerabilities that you will be exploiting during this attack are the lack of authentication in DNS and the lack of encryption in plain HTTP.
-Since DNS is not authenticated, anyone is able to respond to a DNS request that they see going over the wire.
-This means an attacker positioned in the network can respond to a DNS request with a false address, thereby tricking clients into connecting to the wrong IP address for the domain.
-Combined with the fact that HTTP is unencrypted and unauthenticated, any attacker can secretly intercept and even modify communication between two parties who think they are communicating with each other directly, in what is known as a man-in-the-middle attack.
+The vulnerabilities that you will be exploiting during this attack are the lack of authentication in DNS and ARP and the lack of encryption in plain HTTP.
+Since ARP is not authenticated, anyone on a local network is able to claim to have any IP address.
+This means an attacker can respond to ARP requests and pretend to be the local DNS server.
+Since DNS is not authenticated, the user has no way of knowing they are not talking with the real DNS server.
+This lets the attacker respond to a DNS request with a false address, thereby tricking clients into connecting to the wrong IP address for the domain.
+Combined with the fact that HTTP is unencrypted and unauthenticated, any attacker can secretly intercept and even modify communication between two parties who think they are communicating with each other directly, in what is known as a meddler-in-the-middle attack.
 This attack demonstrates why HTTPS is so important today.